iiasa/message-ix-models/doc/develop.rst

   *All* of these apply to contributions to :mod:`message_ix_models` and :mod:`message_data`, in particular the :ref:`message-ix:code-style`.
-- :doc:`howto/index` that includes specific guidelines for some development tasks.
+- :doc:`howto/index` including detailed guides for some development tasks.
 - :doc:`data` that explains types of data and how they are handled.

 On this page: